jymp-m35/my_writing_samples/Topics/Service_requests_for_container_freight_station_CFS.md

 # Service requests for container freight station (CFS) operations

-Service requests for container freight station (CFS) operations are used to manage the following terminal services:

--   Stuffing of cargo to containers
--   Stripping of cargo from containers
+The Service Request feature allows you to manage the stuffing and stripping of cargo, also known as container freight station (CFS) operations, at your port terminal.
+The available request types are as follows:

+- Cargo receive request - Used for direct stuffing
+- Stuffing request - Used for normal stuffing
+- Stripping request - Used for direct and normal stripping

-The following diagram illustrates each request type for CFS operations and their supported terminal operations.
+The following diagram shows the operational use-case flow for each CFS request type.

 ![alt text](/Images/Service_request_flow_CFS.png)